ecost95/PewlettHackardAnalysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-- Answer
+- According to the retirement table in Point 2, there are currently 72,458 current employees who are born between January 1, 1952 and December 31, 1955.
+Pewlett Hackard will have to replace all of these 72,458 employees once they retire.
+According to the retiring titles in point 3, the majority of these employees are in "Senior Engineer" or "Senior Staff" roles, so we would recommend promoting managers within the company.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

- - Answer
+ - According to the table in Point 4, there are 1,549 employees born in 1965 who are eligible for the mentorship program.
+Considering how many employees are retirement-age, this seems like a rather small pool of employees.
+We would recommend expanding this age range to include all employees born between 1955-1965.

-### Additional Query 1:
+### Additional Query 1: Young Professionals

-- A query to find
+- A query to find young professionals (age 18-30) who are currently employed at Pewlett Hackard.
+This would allow up to match up the younger employees  with retirement-age professionals for the mentorship program.

 ### Additional Query 2: Leadership program

-- A query to find only the department managers who are eligble for retirement.
-This would narrow down the employees eligible for the current mentorship program, allowing there to be a "future leaders" mentorship program for young professinals interested in a managerial role.
+- A query to find only the Senior Engineers and Senior Staff who are eligble for retirement.
+This would narrow down the retirement-age employees eligible for the mentorship program so only those with managerial experience are included.